Abbott's Get Together

-Abbott's Get Together is a long-running convention for magicians in the United States and around the world, which is held each year in Colon, Michigan.
+Abbott's Get Together is a long-running annual convention for magicians held in Colon, Michigan, United States.
 It was founded in 1937 by Percy Abbott and his business partner, Recil Bordner.
-The Get Together is well-known within the magician industry as an annual event to gather and share information with their peers.
+The Get Together is well known within the magician industry as an event to gather and share information with their peers.
 There are routinely multiple stage shows, a close-up magic gala, lectures, contests, and a dealer's room.
 The 70th anniversary of the Get-Together took place on August 1–4, 2007.

+The event was cancelled in 2020 due to the COVID-19 pandemic, but resumed in 2021.

 History of the Get-Together

 Abbott Magic Company

-Percy Abbott, an Australian-born magician who owned several Australian magic supply companies in the early 1900s, co-founded the Blackstone Magic Company in Colon, Michigan with Harry Blackstone Sr. in 1927.
+Percy Abbott, an Australian-born magician who owned several magic supply companies in Australia in the early 1900s, co-founded the Blackstone Magic Company in Colon, Michigan, with Harry Blackstone Sr. in 1927.
 Eighteen months later, the two parted ways.
-In 1934 Abbott reopened the business as the "Abbott Magic Company" with a new partner, Recil Bordner, and in an attempt to boost poor sales, they decided to hold an open house.
-Fifty magicians from the area of Michigan, Indiana, and Ohio came to watch as Bordner performed with other magicians while Abbott was the MC.
+In 1934, Abbott reopened the business as the Abbott Magic Company with a new partner, Recil Bordner, and in an attempt to boost poor sales, they decided to hold an open house.
+Fifty magicians from the area of Michigan, Indiana, and Ohio came to watch as Bordner performed with other magicians while Abbott was the emcee.
 This event was closed to the public, but boosted sales so much that another open house was held the following year to even more success.
-In 1937 it was officially opened to the public and moved to the high school gymnasium.
+In 1937, it was opened to the public and moved to Colon High School's gymnasium.